Cyber24BD/fastMCP-Tutorial/README.md

 ## 🚀 Features
 - Example implementation of an MCP for internet searching.
 - Example implementation of an MCP for simple addition tasks.
-- [Add more features as you develop them]
+- [I will add more feature after developing them]

 ## 📋 Prerequisites
 - Python 3.x (or specify other language/tools if needed)